EmilStenstrom/friendlybit/posts/2007-07-05-what-italic-means.md

 ---
 [<img src="/files/post-media/i-sarah.jpg" alt="HTML Humour: Italic cat" width="100%" />](/files/post-media/i-sarah.jpg)

 Finally an image that dispells all myths about the `<i>` element.
-As you can see it&#8217;s all about presentation.
+As you can see it's all about presentation.
 Disappear you foul demon!

 (You have more HTML humor?
 Show me in the comments)